JAMB Subject Combination for Public Law 2026/2027

 Advertisements

-Following the 2026/2027 academic cycle, the Joint Admissions and Matriculation Board has issued the JAMB subject combination for Public Law, so without further ado, find out already what subjects you need to combine as an aspirant of Public Law, and then you can proceed to scoring high in the UTME and apply for admission into any institution of your choice.
+Following the 2026/2027 academic cycle, the Joint Admissions and Matriculation Board has issued the JAMB subject combination for Public Law, so without further ado, find out what subjects you need to combine as a Public Law hopeful.
+This will make it easier for you to score high in the relevant subjects in the UTME while applying for admission to any Institution of your choice.

 What is Public Law?